-A total of six (6) credits of Restricted Electives are required for this program.
-Some restricted electives may have prerequisites and/or corequisites that are not included in the total program credits.
-If you are interested in taking restricted electives that had additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements based on prior experience and/or training.
+Some RE courses may have prerequisites/corequisites that are not included in the total program credits.
+If you are interested in taking courses with additional requisites you will need to adjust your academic plan to include these courses OR obtain permission from your instructor to waive these requirements.

 If you are planning to transfer to a university for your Bachelor’s degree, this program may not be the best choice for you as some of these courses may not transfer.
 You should meet with an Academic Advisor or the Program Director to discuss your academic and/or professional goals, and decide the best curriculum path for you.

 Apply for graduation when enrolling for your final semester.